Skip to main content

 Project Management Office

-The main goal of the Project Management Office (PMO) is to align IT efforts with SSU strategic priorities and ensure that projects are executed effectively and efficiently to advance the mission of the university.
-Consult the PMO charter (Seawolf login required), for more information about the goals and objectives of the PMO.
+The Project Management Office (PMO) aligns IT efforts with San Francisco Bay Region Network (SFBRN) strategic priorities and ensures that projects are executed effectively and efficiently to advance the mission.

 PMO Services

-• To see the status of approved projects and new project requests, consult the IT Project Portfolio Dashboard.
+To see the status of SSU approved projects and new project requests, consult the IT Project Portfolio Dashboard.

 • To learn more about key PM concepts and processes, consult our PMO FAQs